 - The business must be privately held.

-- The principal place of business for the business must be located within the City of Avon Lake, and must be in a commercial building—home based businesses are not eligible.
+- The principal place of business for the business must be located within the City of Avon Lake, and must be in a commercial building—home based businesses are not eligible

 - The business can employ a maximum of twenty employees.
 For purposes of this criteria, “employees” shall mean individuals who regularly work at least 20 hours per week and who are (i) individuals who are employed as employees and provided an IRS Form W-2 at the end of each calendar year, or (ii) individuals who are independently contracted with the business and receive an IRS Form 1099 at the end of each calendar year, and who primarily or exclusively contract with only the business during the year.
-For purposes of determining whether the business employs the requisite number of individuals, the principal owners of the business do not need not be included in the number of employees if it would cause the business to exceed the maximum number of individuals employed.
+For purposes of determining whether the business employs the requisite number of individuals, the principal owners of the business do not need to be included in the number of employees if it would cause the business to exceed the maximum number of individuals employed.

-- Any financial institution that makes loans or issues credit to the public, including, but not limited to, banks, credit unions, payday lenders, or any other similar business
+B. Regardless of its general eligibility above, the business shall NOT be a financial institution that makes loans or issues credit to the public, including, but not limited to, banks, credit unions, payday lenders, or any other similar business

 Final eligibility and ineligibility determinations and Grant Awards shall be solely at the discretion of the Grant Underwriting Team.